pongrut/RoboND-Robot-Map-My-World/README.md

 ![Screen Shot3](images/amcl_screen_shot03.jpg)
 ![Screen Shot4](images/amcl_screen_shot04.jpg)
 ## Overview
-In this project implement ROS AMCL package to accurately localize a Jetbot inside a map in the Gazebo simulation environments.
+In the Map My World project, the 2D occupancy grid, and 3D octomap are created in a simulated environment using Jetbot (mobile robot) with the RTAB-Map package.
 However, Jetbot model is very small can be driven **maximum at 0.l speed**.</br>
 ![Jetbot_Model2](images/jetbot_model_2_small.png)
 ![Screen Shot1](images/gazibo_sim_small.png)